coreeng/knowledge-platform/reference-application-go/README.md

 You will need to redirect port 5000 on the docker virtual machine over to port 5000 on the minikube machine.
 Then you will be able to access your local registry on `localhost:5000`.

+#### Using minikube's docker

+An alternative to setting up a local registry would be to execute: `eval $(minikube -p minikube docker-env)`, which means that any docker commands you execute will interact with the docker daemon running inside Minikube, rather than your local Docker environment.
+The downside to this method is that you will need to execute this on any new shell you open up, but it's easier to set up.

+Keep in mind that if you use this method you should set an `imagePullPolicy: Never` to your `deployment-minikube.yml` for your `reference-service`, which would signify that the image should be expected to exist locally.

 #### Push the image

 Prerequisites: